Social Media and the Crowd-Sourcing of Social Psychology

 Perhaps the editors need to be reminded of their contractual obligation: It is not their job to adjudicate whether a previously observed finding is "real."
 Their job is to ensure that all claims in any given paper are based on solid evidence.
 This includes establishing that a given method is appropriate to test a specific research question.
 A carbon copy of the materials used in an earlier study does not necessarily guarantee that this will be the case.
 Further, when errors become apparent, it is the editors' responsibility to act accordingly and update the record with a published correction, or a retraction.
-It is not good enough to note that "more research is needed" to fully establish whether a finding is "real."
+It is not good enough to note that "more research is needed."
+By definition, that is always the case.

 Errors have indeed already become apparent in other papers in the replication special issue, such as in the "Many Labs" paper.
 They need to be corrected, otherwise false claims, incl. those involving "successful" replications, continue to be part of the published literature on which other researchers build their work.
 It is not acceptable to claim that it does not matter whether a study is carried out online or in the lab when this is not correct, or to present a graph that includes participants from Italy, Poland, Malaysia, Brazil and other international samples who were primed with an American flag to test the influence on Republican attitudes (Ferguson, Carter & Hassin, 2014).
 It is not good enough to mention in a footnote that in reality the replication of Jacowitz and Kahneman (1995) was not comparable to the original method, and therefore the reported conclusions do not hold.
-It is not good enough to brush aside original authors' concerns that the replication of their work did not constitute an appropriate replication and therefore did not fully test the research question (Crisp, Miles, & Husnu, 2014; Schwarz & Strack, 2014).
+It is not good enough to brush aside original authors' concerns that despite seemingly identical materials the underlying psychological process was not fully captured (Crisp, Miles, & Husnu, 2014; Schwarz & Strack, 2014).

 The printed journal pages constitute the academic record, and each and every finding reported in those pages needs to be valid and reliable.
 The editors not only owe this to the original authors whose work they targeted, but also to the readers who will rely on their conclusions and take them at face value.
-Gross oversimplifications of which effects were "successfully replicated" or "unsuccessfully replicated" are simply not good enough when they do not even take into account whether a given method was appropriate to test a given research question in a given sample, especially when not a single expert has verified these claims.
+Gross oversimplifications of which effects were "successfully replicated" or "unsuccessfully replicated" are simply not good enough when there are key methodological errors.
 In short, replications are not good enough when they are held to a much lower standard than the very findings they end up challenging.

 It is difficult to not get the impression that the format of the special issue meant that the editors sided with the replication authors, while completely silencing original authors.
-In my specific case, the editor even helped them make their case against me in print, by suggesting analyses to address the ceiling effect that few independent peer reviewers would consider acceptable, analyses that would have been unthinkable had I dared to present them as an original author.
+In my specific case, the editor even helped them make their case against me in print, by suggesting analyses to address the ceiling effect that few independent peer reviewers would consider acceptable.
 Indeed, he publicly made it very clear on whose side he is on.